Music & Music Education Program Menu

 Music & Music Education Program

-The renowned international Savannah Music Festival, Savannah Jazz Festival, Savannah Philharmonic Chorus and Orchestra, and Savannah Concert Association concert events provide additional local musical stimulation for the aspiring music student.
+The renowned international Savannah Music Festival, Savannah Jazz Festival, and Savannah Philharmonic Orchestra & Chorus concert events provide additional local musical stimulation for the aspiring music student.

-Recognized student organizationsMusic Education students begin to develop professional networks through involvement in Armstrong's collegiate chapter of Music Educator's National Conference (CMENC) professional organization and interacting with field professionals at several Georgia Music Educators Association (GMEA) events sponsored and hosted by Armstrong each year.
+Recognized student organizationsMusic Education students begin to develop professional networks through involvement in Armstrong's collegiate chapter of National Association for Music Education (NAfME) professional organization and interacting with field professionals at several Georgia Music Educators Association (GMEA) events sponsored and hosted by Armstrong each year.
 Men in the music program may join Armstrong's collegiate music fraternity chapter of Phi Mu Alpha Sinfonia.